 El Toro has become one of the most talked about companies in the region over the last few years, and for good reason.
 From 2014-2017, the Louisville-based digital advertising firm grew its revenue 12,032% (no, that's not a typo), good enough to place it 13th on Deloitte’s list of the fastest growing tech and media companies in North America.

 But growth of this speed and scale presents challenges, especially for hiring managers.
 That's where El Toro's relationship with Code Louisville, the software development training program led by KentuckianaWorks, has proved crucial.

-6 Code Louisville graduates currently work at El Toro, in both back-end and front-end development roles.
-3 members of the UX (user experience design) team behind El Toro's Campaign Portal - one of its signature offerings for online advertisers - are Code Louisville grads, including the Team Lead.
+El Toro has hired 12 Code Louisville graduates, for both back-end and front-end development roles, and 3 members of the UX (user experience design) team behind El Toro's Campaign Portal - one of its signature offerings for online advertisers - are Code Louisville grads, including the Team Lead.

 "I was a data analyst before I went through Code Louisville's courses in front-end development, Node, and Python," says Anthony Lee, now a developer for El Toro.
 "I already had some tech skills, but I needed more training and networking opportunities.
 One of my mentors in the program worked at El Toro, so he helped make that connection."